kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

 ## Testing sample application locally on Docker

+**Note** For simplicity, we will use the connection string method to connect locally (using docker) to Azure Cosmos DB.
+Once deployed to the AKS cluster the applications will use Managed Identity for Connection.
+Managed Identity is more secure as there is no risk of accidentally leaking the connection string.

 1. Open command prompt or shell and change to the root directory of the cloned repo.

 1. Run the below commands to build the Docker container images for order-generator and order-processor applications.